 undue length of time to receive what is due them.

 Where can I find Slater & Zurz LLP?

-Slater & Zurz LLP has conveniently-located offices in Akron, Columbus, Cleveland, Canton, Cincinnati, Ohio.
-Arrangements can be made to meet with a Slater & Zurz personal injury attorney in other locations throughout Ohio if that is more accommodating.
+Slater & Zurz currently offer probate services in Akron, Cleveland, Canton, Columbus, and Cincinnati, Ohio.
+Arrangements can be made to meet with a Slater & Zurz probate attorney in one of our office locations.

-You can make an appointment with one of their probate attorneys by calling the law firm at 1-888-534-4850, or you can go to their website at slaterzurz.com and “chat” with a legal representative.
-You can also contact the firm by filling out a short form on the website that you can electronically return to them.
-Slater & Zurz LLP offers a 24/7/365 response to your contact.
+You can make an appointment with one of their probate attorneys by calling the law firm at 1-888-534-4850, to speak with one of our legal representatives.
+You can also contact the firm by filling out a short form on the website.